Who is a missing person?

 Do I have to wait 24 hours to report a missing person?

-No. If there are genuine concerns for the safety and welfare of a person and their location is unknow, you can report to NSW Police right away.
+No. If there are genuine concerns for the safety and welfare of a person and their location is unknown, you can report to NSW Police right away.
 There is no need to wait any amount of time before reporting.
 It is often better to report a person missing as soon as possible so that Police can work to ensure their welfare.
-Attend you closest police station to make a report.
+Attend your closest police station to make a report.

 Can I donate my DNA to assist the NSW Police in solving Unidentified Bodies and Human Remains (UBHR) investigations?